Atavic/firefox-tweaks/README.md

 If you would like to use my uMatrix whitelist, download and import the `my-umatrix-rules.txt` file in this repository.
 For a list of websites and services that this file fixes, check [here](https://github.com/krathalan/firefox-tweaks/blob/master/Extras/uMatrix_rules_fixed_sites.md).

 [Source code](https://github.com/gorhill/uMatrix) / [Privacy policy](https://addons.mozilla.org/en-US/firefox/addon/umatrix/privacy/) / [Install here](https://addons.mozilla.org/en-US/firefox/addon/umatrix/)

+### 🔮 Other addons
+You can find other addons that may increase your privacy and/or security [here](https://github.com/krathalan/firefox-tweaks/blob/master/Extras/other_addons.md).
+The above addons should be sufficient for most users, but depending on your browsing habits, you may benefit from one or more of these addons.

 ## user.js
 This file makes a bunch of tweaks to Firefox, like in about:config.
 The goal was to reduce ways that websites can track you, and only make small sacrifices to achieve that.